EdersonDav/church_service/docs/steps.md

 - add members in the church, set default voluntary
 - set others members as a admin
   -- only church admin can set others user as admin
+  -- handle permission for route, add in jwt token data about user informations

 ---